kaipartmann/Peridynamics.jl/docs/src/logo.md

 Δxₚ = dimXYₚ/50 # [m]
 pcₚ = PointCloud(dimXYₚ, dimXYₚ, dimZₚ, Δxₚ)
 ```
-To create the spheres of the logo, a cubic point cloud is created and only the points inside a specified radius are preserved.
+A cubic point cloud is assembled, and only the points inside a specified radius are preserved to create the spheres of the logo.
-The these points are then copied three times and moved to the right position to represent the logo.
+These points are then copied three times and moved to the correct position to represent the logo.
 ```julia
 # SPHERES OF LOGO - INDEX: s
 Øₛ = 0.03 # [m]